The Aviation Law Review: Italy

 ENAC is the body responsible for the issuance of the AOC.
 The certificate proves that the operator has the professional ability and the organisation necessary to ensure the exercise of its aircraft in a safe condition for the aviation activities specified therein (Article 777 of the INC).
 ENAC establishes, through its own internal rules, the content, limitations and procedures for the issuance, renewal and changes, if any, to the AOC.
 The Regulation governing ENAC's issuance of a national AOC for air transport undertakings is also applicable to air carriers performing helicopter operations.

-ENAC grants air carrier licences to undertakings established in Italy, according to Regulation (EC) No. 1008/2008.
-The conditions for issuance, formalities and validity of the licence are subject to the possession of a valid AOC specifying the activities covered by this licence.
+ENAC grants air carrier licences to undertakings established in Italy according to Regulation (EC) No. 1008/2008.
+The conditions for the issuance, formalities and validity of the licence are subject to the possession of a valid AOC specifying the activities covered by this licence.

 In accordance with Article 779 INC, within one year from the issuance of the licence, and every two years thereafter, ENAC must recheck all the requirements in terms of ownership, control, financial support, guarantees, etc.

-ENAC may, at any time, suspend the licence if the carrier is unable to ensure compliance with the licensing requirements and it has the authority to revoke it if it appears that the carrier is no longer able to meet its commitments.
-The procedures carried out by ENAC in order to verify the licensing requirements established by Chapter II of Regulation (EC) No. 1008/2008 are laid down in ENAC Circular of the 23 December 2015.5
+ENAC may, at any time, suspend the licence if the carrier is unable to ensure compliance with the licensing requirements, and it has the authority to revoke it if it appears that the carrier is no longer able to meet its commitments.
+The procedures carried out by ENAC i to verify the licensing requirements established by Chapter II of Regulation (EC) No. 1008/2008 are laid down in ENAC Circular of 23 December 2015.6

-Finally, with particular regard to the drones' sector, it is worth recalling both Regulation (EC) No. 1139/2018 laying down new requirements to ensure drones' free circulation in the European Common Aviation Area, and the third edition of ENAC regulation on remotely piloted aerial vehicles' operations falling within its competence.6
+Finally, with particular regard to the drones sector, it is worth recalling Regulation (EC) No. 1139/2018 laying down new requirements to ensure drones' free circulation in the European Common Aviation Area, and the third edition of the ENAC regulation on remotely piloted aerial vehicle operations falling within its competence.7 However, it should be noted that after Regulation (EU) 2019/947 entered into force on 1 January 2021, introducing several innovations regarding the certification, airworthiness and insurance of unmanned aircraft systems (UAS), ENAC has updated the national legislation to comply with the new EU regulation, and has issued the new ENAC UAS-IT Regulation, which entered into force on 4 January 2021.

 ii Ownership rules